Set Up the Load Balancer and Configure with FME Server

 - On the Services page, click Change All Hosts.
 In the Change All Hosts dialog, enter the public load balancer URL, and click OK.

-- On the Networking page, expand Topic Monitoring.
+- On the Network & Email page, expand Topic Monitoring.

 - Under Fault Tolerant Configuration, update the Internal WebSocket URL field with the public load balancer URL.
-Notification Service Subscribers use this URL to communicate with the FME Server WebSocket Server.
+Automations Destinations (and Notification Service Subscribers) use this URL to communicate with the FME Server WebSocket Server.
 The load balancer URL redirects requests to the active WebSocket Server.

 - If necessary, update Advanced Routing settings: